 As an alternative to ink and digital signatures, this solution was predominantly used by highway thieves and pirates in the 18th century.
 It is highly disfavored in the modern era, and it is not supported by PSPDFKit frameworks. 😉

 There are many reasons to require a user’s signature within your app.
 It is critical to understand the distinctions between ink electronic signatures and certificate-based digital signatures when designing your screen flow, function, and backend.

-For hand-drawn signatures and initialing, ink signatures are the right choice, and they are easily implemented with our Annotations feature.
-When unique, encrypted signature verification is required, use our Digital Signatures feature to ensure compliance and reliability.
+For hand-drawn signatures and initialing, ink signatures are the right choice, and they’re easily implemented with our Electronic Signatures component.
+When unique, encrypted signature verification is required, use our Digital Signatures component to ensure compliance and reliability.

-Check out our detailed developer guides for more information.
-You can try out all of our frameworks free for 60 days to see what works best for your app.
+Check out our detailed developer guides for iOS, Android, Web, and Windows for more information.
+You can try all of our frameworks free for 60 days to see what works best for your app.
 When you’re ready to move forward, contact our Sales team for licensing and pricing information.
 And if you run into any issues, our developers are always available to answer questions and provide technical support!